shubhamdk19/tekdi.net/src/pages/blog/tekdi-tech-talks-our-virtual-world-of-nowledge-sharing.md

 ---
 templateKey: blog-post
-title: "Tekdi Tech Talks - Our Virtual World Of Knowledge Sharing "
+title: "Tekdi Tech Talks - The First Edition"
 metakeywords: ["Tekdi Tech Talks","Knowledge Sharing"]
 metadescription: At Tekdi, we believe that the best innovations can be made on a strong foundation of sharing.
 Be it sharing code or sharing knowledge, we are always at the forefront of contributing back all we can.
 ogimage: /img/blog/T3-TEKDI-TECH-TALKS.png